Bayesian recalibration of flux scale factors in diffuse radio maps using low-resolution absolute radiometers: Methods

 \subsection{Data model and posterior}

 We model the Haslam data as a vector of observed pixel values,

 where $\svec_{\rm cal}$ is the calibrated `true' sky temperature at 408 MHz, $\gvec= 1 + \delta\gvec$ is a vector of flux scale factor amplitudes, and $\Pmtrx$ is a projection operator that defines the spatial basis of the flux scale factors (e.g. spherical harmonics or pixels/zones).
+In our case, $\Pmtrx$ is a Boolean matrix with size $N_{\rm pix}$ by $N_{\rm zone}$, where $N_{\rm pix}$ and $N_{\rm zone}$ are the number of pixels and flux scale factor zones respectively, and as such, $\gvec$ has length $N_{\rm zone}$.
 The symbol $\circ$ is used to denote an element-wise multiplication of pixel vectors.
 We assume a Gaussian noise contribution $\nvec$ with zero mean and covariance $\Nmtrx=\left<\nvec^{\rm T}\nvec\right>$.
 Note that we have not introduced an angular beam here, as we only wish to consider the calibrated sky map at the native resolution of the target map of around $1^\circ$ ($56'$ for the Haslam map).

 A set of well-calibrated multi-frequency data with lower angular resolution is modelled as